algothink/algothink.github.io/ats.md

 typechecking has failed: there are some unsolved constraints: please inspect the above reported error message(s) for information.
 ```
 Welcome to ATS compiler errors!

-For this kind of errors, I was only equipped with some intuition.
-Like an LLM we're going to ignore tokens that look irrelevant:
+For this kind of errors, I am only equipped with my intuition.
+If I ignore tokens that I consider irrelevant, the error says:
 ```
 unsolved constraint: (main(); < , 1 , n)
 ```
-This is saying that the constraint `1 < n` can't be solved.
-However, because it compiled and worked fine before, it seems that the test `if argc > 1` solves the constraint.
+In other words, the constraint `1 < n` can't be solved.
+However, because we know it compiled and worked fine before, it means that the test `if argc > 1` is what solves the constraint.

 Remember that `argc` is of type `int n` and hence equal to `n`, so what we're writing there is equivalent to `if n > 1`, which enables ATS to deduce that under that branch the constraint is solved, and we can access the element of `argv` at position `1` because `argv` has a size bigger than `1`

 ## `argv`

 Usually in different languages, `argv` is most of the time an array of strings.
 So let's look at how `argv` is defined in ATS.